Tibet offers many impressive peaks in the Himalayas. Here are some of the best treks in Tibet. For more info, visit our contact page.

 Kharta Valley Trek

-Tibet’s Kharta Valley is an isolated region that lies near the Nepal border and is between Mount Everest in the west, Mount Makalu in the south, and the high Tibetan Plateau in the east and north.
+Tibet’s Kharta Valley is an isolated region near the Nepal border.
+It has Mt Everest in the west, Mt Makalu in the south, and Tibetan Plateau in the east and north.
 This is, by far, the most scenic trek in Tibet.
-However, as it is remote and quite far from Lhasa, this trek can be costly as you will need transportation to and from Lhasa, pack yaks, a cook and a trekking guide.
+However, as it is remote and quite far from Lhasa.
+This trek can be costly as you will need transportation to and from Lhasa, pack yaks, a cook and a trekking guide.

-Though this trek is also in the Everest Region of Tibet, the Kharta Valley Trek is on the east side of the mountain and offers a completely different view compared to the Everest Base Camp Trek.
-Viewpoints along the route offer a clear outlook to the huge Kangshung glacier as well as many other glaciated peaks that rise above 6000 meters.
+Though this trek is also in the Everest Region of Tibet.
+The Kharta Valley Trek is on the east side of the mt Everest.
+It offers a completely different view compared to the Everest Base Camp Trek.
+Viewpoints along the route offer a clear outlook to the huge Kangshung glacier and many other glaciated peaks thats +6000 meters.

-From Lingam La, the highest point on this trail (5,320m), you can see out to Mount Everest along with the peaks of Lhotse, Lhotse Shar and Makalu.
-During the spring months from late April thru early June, the picturesque Kangshung Valley is overgrown with fragrant wildflowers, adding an extra touch of magic to the experience.
-The Tibet Kharta Valley trek still leads adventurers through challenging terrain and very high altitudes, though it is slightly more moderate as compared to some Tibetan hiking trails.
-There are a couple of main routes to take in the Kharta Valley with most treks lasting between 6 and 8 days in length, not including time to reach the trailhead from Lhasa.
+Lingam La is the highest point on this trail (5,320m).
+From here, you can see out to Mount Everest along with the peaks of Lhotse, Lhotse Shar and Makalu.
+During the spring months from late April thru early June.
+The picturesque Kangshung Valley is overgrown with fragrant wildflowers, adding an extra touch of magic to the experience.
+The Tibet Kharta Valley trek leads adventurers through challenging terrain and very high altitudes.
+Still it is slightly more moderate as compared to some Tibetan hiking trails.
+There are a couple of main routes to take in the Kharta Valley.
+Most treks lasting between 6 and 8 days in length.
+Not including time to reach the trailhead from Lhasa.

 Summary of Best Treks in Tibet

 Trekking in Tibet is a great way to explore The Land of Snows.
-All treks must be arranged through a travel company as no independent travel is permitted in Tibet.
+All treks must be arrange through a travel company as no independent travel is permit in Tibet.
 The best time of year to trek in Tibet is from late April thru late October.
 Most treks in Tibet are shorter lasting between 3 and 8 days long.
-Fore more information on the Best Treks in Tibet, contact us via our contact page.
+Fore more information on the Best Treks in Tibet, contact us via our email : info@thelandofsnows.com